 Make Good Decisions That Won’t Backfire

-The following are questions that I oftentimes field from prospective clients who are contemplating divorce and want to take immediate action:
+The following are questions that I often times field from prospective clients who are contemplating divorce and want to take immediate action:

-My Spouse and I have recently separated and I would like to take him/her off my cell phone plan and car insurance plan.
+My Spouse and I have recently separated, and I would like to take him/her off my cell phone plan and car insurance plan.
 Can I do this?

 Yes.
-Before a restraining order is issued this is something that is acceptable to do.
-Courts will hold what is referred to as a temporary orders hearing which will determine how bills are to be paid during the divorce, whether or not child or spousal support is appropriate, and who will be residential parent and legal custodian of the minor children.
-If the parties are living separately or the Court orders one space to vacate the marital residence, the court will normally order that each party is to pay their own living expenses.
+Before a restraining order is issued, this is acceptable to do.
+Courts will hold what is referred to as a temporary orders hearing which will determine how bills are to be paid during the divorce, whether or not a child or spousal support is appropriate, and who will be the residential parent and legal custodian of the minor children.
+If the parties are living separately or the Court orders one space to vacate the marital residence, the court will normally order each party to pay their own living expenses.
 These expenses usually consist of bills such as cell phone and vehicle expenses.
 However, after the divorce is filed and the restraining order is issued, this prevents either spouse from canceling insurance policies, including vehicle coverage.
 Also, be cautious and smart about your decisions.
 Many vehicle insurance policies have a multi-car discount.
 So if you are receiving the benefit of one of these policies, you may want to continue that benefit until the divorce is final.

-I am contemplating filing for divorce, can I take my spouse off of my health insurance plan to save money?
+I am contemplating filing for divorce.
+Can I take my spouse off of my health insurance plan to save money?

 You can, but don’t waste your time.
 During the divorce process, if you were covering your spouse under your health insurance and it was affordable, the Court will order that you continue that order during the pendency of the divorce or pay alimony to that spouse so they can obtain affordable health care.
-Also, if you remove a spouse from your health insurance policy, and your spouse incurs a medical expense during the pendency of the divorce, the Court will require that you pay that medical expense in full from your own pocket.
+Also, if you remove a spouse from your health insurance policy and your spouse incurs a medical expense during the pendency of the divorce, the Court will require that you pay that medical expense in full from your own pocket.
 This will continue until the divorce is finalized.
-At that time, almost all insurance companies require your ex-spouse to be taken off the family policy since they are no longer family.
+At that time, almost all insurance companies required your ex-spouse to be taken off the family policy since they were no longer family.
 If you are the spouse that will be removed from the insurance policy, COBRA laws allow you to keep the policy for up to 36 months (albeit at a higher cost) as long as you notify your spouse’s employer within 60 days after the divorce is finalized.

 My Spouse and I have children and are contemplating a divorce.
 Should I move out of the home to make the process easier?